ncachanosky/Macro-with-Python/content/python/03_AD-AS-Model/_index.md

 ![Fig_01](Fig_02.png)

+---

 ## Shocks

 We now add a real and a nominal positive shocks.
 In the case of the real shock, technology increases by 10-percent.
 In the case of the nominal shock, base money increases by 10-percent.
-Even though the output is not shown, the code inclides the inflation rate and the percent change in output calculations for each one of the two shocks.
+Even though the output is not shown, the code includes the inflation rate and the percent change in output calculations for each one of the two shocks.
 Note that the $SRAS$ shifts horizontally with shocks to the $LRAS$.

 ```python
 "9|FUNCTIONS"